Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 Finetuning large models or simply running inference requires substantial GPU memory because it requires the model weights and intermediate computations to be loaded into the GPU’s memory.

 This memory bottleneck is fundamentally imposed by the von Neumann architecture in current computing systems, where the main system memory is separated from the compute processing units on GPU.
-Therefore, all data required for neural network computations must be transfered from main memory to GPU memory (VRAM).
+Therefore, all data required for neural network computations must be transferred from main memory to GPU memory (VRAM).
 This data in question includes the model weights, the gradients, the activations and optimizer states, all need to fit into the GPU memory.

 Furthermore, the bottleneck is due to memory hierarchy, where memory component in computing systems can be arranged hierarchically in terms of storage, speed and cost.
-With the main memory being relatively cheap yet offereing larger storage with slower access to data, while GPU memory being expensive with smaller storage but offereing faster access speeds.
+With the main memory being relatively cheap yet offering larger storage with slower access to data, while GPU memory being expensive with smaller storage but offering faster access speeds.

 <br>